luxe/unilang/README.md

 you will get default values, automated enrichments, or descriptive errors.
 So many languages have bad compiler errors.
 You will not see these in Unilang
 due to the rich token set and easy to understand grammar.

+**Design choice:**
+We are already set on using unique tokens for 1-1 mappings on the conceptual ADT.
+It is trivial to parse these indepent tokens in any order so why enforce it.
+If user's want consistency, unilang can simply tidy itself to a particular user chosen order.

 #### 3. Code generation
 Unilang could target LLVM, output byte code for the JVM, or operate under its own interpreter.